trewill3141/gravitational-wave-pool/README.md

 ### Security
 - Never commit credentials or sensitive data
 - Use environment variables for configuration
-- Implement proper access controls
+- Implement proper access controls with Permifrost
 - Follow data governance best practices
+- Use CI/CD secrets management for credentials
+- Regular security audits and permission reviews

 ## Monitoring and Observability